 Hair Growth Mask

-To make this shiny hair mask, combine a tablespoon of Now Foods Avocado Oil ($13) with a tablespoon of coconut oil.
+To make this shiny hair mask, combine a tablespoon of Now Foods Avocado Oil ($12) with a tablespoon of coconut oil.
 Looking for strength as well as shine?
 Throw a whisked egg yolk into the mix.
-When the mask is complete, apply the mixture to dry tresses from roots to ends.
+When the mask is complete, apply the mixture to dry hair from roots to ends.
 Cover with a plastic cap and let sit for 10 to 20 minutes.
-Wash and condition your locks.
+Wash and condition your hair.